pot-code/go-boilerplate/README.md

 $ skaffold debug --port-forward
 ```

-It will read the k8s service definitions and automatically forward the port for you, add your own port-forward rules in `skaffold.yaml`.
+It reads the service definitions and automatically forwards the ports defined in the `portForward` section.
+Add your own port-forward rules if necessary.

 ### Teardown

-Automatically clean resources upon exit
+It automatically cleans the resources upon exit

 # Monitor

 ## Metrics

-It's not enabled by default, to enable it, you may run:
+It's not enabled by default, to enable it, please run:

 ```shell
 $ kubectl apply -f k8s-metrics.yaml
 ```

-Now you can view the metrics data in Kibana dashboard
+Now you can check the metrics data in the Kibana dashboard.